 Data Structures and algorithms are essential to have a seamless programming journey in order to understand the nuances of different programming languages.

 An algorithm is a finite set of instructions or logic, written in order, to accomplish a certain predefined task.
-Algorithm is not the complete code or program, it is just the core logic(solution) of a problem, which can be expressed either as an informal high level description as pseudocode or using a flowchart
+The algorithm is not the complete code or program, it is just the core logic(solution) of a problem, which can be expressed either as an informal high-level description as pseudocode or using a flowchart

 Now you must be wondering that despite studying about Data Structures and Algorithms your command over them isn’t promising enough.